Understanding global development

 Support from your tutor

 This module provides the support and guidance needed for distance learning, working at a postgraduate level, potentially for the first time, and the academic skills to enable you to progress through this module.
-You will be a member of a tutor group and have a tutor who will work with you and your group while completing the module.
-There will be a number of ways that you and your tutor can stay in touch: by email, phone and through the tutor group forum.
-The tutor group forum also gives you an opportunity to meet the other students in your group and a space in which you can discuss key issues arising from the module.
+You'll be a member of a tutor group and have a tutor to work with you and your group.
+You and your tutor can stay in touch by email, phone and through the tutor group forum.
+The tutor group forum also gives you an opportunity to meet the other students in your group and discuss key issues arising from the module.
 Your tutor may also flag issues to the whole group – whether about module content or points of information about the study process.
-Your tutor will also organise online tutorials.
-You will receive communications about the schedule for these from your tutor or OU regional office.
+Your tutor will organise online tutorials and provide details about the schedule.
 Finally, the tutor will mark your assignments and give feedback on them.

 Contact us if you want to know more about study with The Open University before you register.